YashwantGawande/nexus-event/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-## License

-Nexus Event is released under the [MIT License](https://opensource.org/licenses/MIT).
-Please see the `LICENSE` file for more information.

 ## Contact

 For questions, issues, or suggestions, please contact [@YashwantGawande](https://github.com/YashwantGawande).